 I am assuming the first thing you checked when your Craftsman mower died was the fuel tank to check the gas level.
 Even though your lawn mower has plenty of fuel in the tank, fuel can still be a problem.

-One of the most likely causes of your lawn mower dies is due to fuel issues.
+One of the most likely causes of your lawn mower dying is due to fuel issues.

 Bad Fuel in Your Craftsman Mower